Constructional difficulty: moderate

 Project Downloads

-Use 'save as...' button to download and view the files.
-IE users need to right hand mouse click and then choose 'save as'.
-Links to schematics are available to purchasers of the PCB or module and will be sent via e-mail when the board(s) are shipped.
+Schematics are available to purchasers of the PCB and will be sent via e-mail when the board(s) are shipped.

 Front Panel database

-A Schaeffer front panel can be made for a 2U wide VC-ADSR/VCA module and the 1U VC-ADSR upgrade module.
-The databases can be found at 2U VC-ADSR and Upgrade.
+A Schaeffer front panel can be made for this module.
+The databases can be found by downloading the following links:

 Back to projects page: Projects